-Climate Action
+Climate action

-Delivering on our Climate Commitment
+Delivering on our climate commitment

 Our achievements

 Despite our achievements, we still have a long way to go and the next decade is critical.
-In 2019, we joined the global movement “Business for 1.5°C” of leading companies aligning their business actions with the most ambitious aim of the Paris Agreement.
+In 2019, we joined the global movement “Business ambition for 1.5°C” pledge of leading companies aligning their business actions with the most ambitious aim of the Paris Agreement.

 Our climate commitment